Consumer Proposal Richmond

 Read this if you’re thinking of declaring bankruptcy in Richmond.

-Eligible and Ineligible Debt Types
+Eligible and Ineligible Debt Types in Richmond

 Even if your debt amount falls within the acceptable limits for a consumer proposal, it’s important to know that not all types of debt are actually eligible for the procedure.
 Generally, only unsecured debts, meaning those that do not involve any collateral are going to qualify because no outside parties hold possession over any of your assets.

 Secured debt, on the other hand, is where things get complicated.
-When you apply for a large installment loan or other credit product, you’ll sometimes have the option of offering up your assets as security (collateral).
+When you apply for a large installment loan or other credit product in Richmond, you’ll sometimes have the option of offering up your assets as security (collateral).
 This way, the lender has something to sell in the event that you cannot pay back what you owe.
 In exchange, you may receive a high credit amount at a lower interest rate.
 However, if they still possess temporary ownership over the asset when you file for a consumer proposal, that debt must be excluded from the procedure.
 The same can be said about debts that are held by legal or government-related entities.

 Want to know how secured debt is treated during bankruptcy, check this out.